rsjohnson/MDSGeocoder/README.markdown

 That functionality isn't the most useful thing but it's a starting point to tie into other functionality in your app.

 There's a xcode project so you can just check it out if you want.
-Instructions on integrating into your app.

 ###Requirements
 A Deployment Target >= iOS 5

 ###How To Use
 1 - Link Against Frameworks

 * CoreLocation
 * MapKit
 * AddressBookUI

 2 - Copy the Files to Your Project

 * MDSGeocodingViewController.m
 * MDSGeocodingViewController.h
 * MDSGeocodingViewController.xib

-3 - Instantiate a View Controller and Do What You With It. e.g. [MDSGeocodingViewController viewController];
+3 - Instantiate a View Controller and Do What You With It.

+e.g. [MDSGeocodingViewController viewController];

 ###License